junxit/us-congress-bills-113/metadata.md

 - 2013-04-26 — Introduced in House
 - 2013-04-26 — Referred to the Committee on the Judiciary, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-04-26 — Referred to the Committee on the Judiciary, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-05-23 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2013-05-23 — Referred to the Subcommittee on the Constitution and Civil Justice.
+- 2013-05-23 — Subcommittee Hearings Held.
+- 2013-06-03 — Subcommittee on Crime, Terrorism, Homeland Security, and Investigations Discharged.
+- 2013-06-04 — Forwarded by Subcommittee to Full Committee (Amended) by the Yeas and Nays: 6 - 4 .
+- 2013-06-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2013-06-12 — Committee Consideration and Mark-up Session Held.
+- 2013-06-12 — Ordered to be Reported (Amended) by the Yeas and Nays: 20 - 12.
+- 2013-06-14 — Committee on Oversight and Government discharged.
+- 2013-06-14 — Committee on Oversight and Government discharged.
+- 2013-06-14 — Placed on the Union Calendar, Calendar No. 77.
+- 2013-06-14 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+113-109, Part I.
+- 2013-06-14 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+113-109, Part I.